 These options are available only to users with the Customer Service app access role , System Administrator role, or System Customizer role.

-In the Dynamics 365 for Customer Engagement web application, go to Settings > Application > My Apps > Customer Service Hub.
+In the Common Data Service platform, go to Settings > Application > My Apps > Customer Service Hub.

-In the Dynamics 365 for Customer Engagement sitemap, navigate to the app switcher and then select Customer Service Hub.
+In the Dynamics 365 Customer Service sitemap, navigate to the app switcher and then select Customer Service Hub.

 To access the Customer Service Hub app on a mobile device:

-Install the Dynamics 365 for Customer Engagement mobile app.
+Install the Dynamics 365 Customer Service mobile app.

-To install the Dynamics 365 for Customer Engagement mobile app, see Install Dynamics 365 for phones and tablets
+To install the Dynamics 365 Customer Service mobile app, see Install Dynamics 365 for phones and tablets

 From the MyApps page, select Customer Service Hub.